digitalfortress-tech/ad-rotator/README.md

 11.  **debug**: (_`Bool`_, default - `false`) Set to `true` to see error information in the console.
 Recommended to turn this on during development.

 #### Note
-It is also possible to change configuration options after instantiation.
-(The only exception being that changing the `shape` option will not automatically change the `height` & `width` options)
+It is possible to change configuration options after instantiation.
 ```javascript
 // init AdRotator with default options
 const rotator = new AdRotator( /* options */ )
 // update config after instantiation to change to sequential rotation
 rotator.conf.random = false;
 ```
+The only 2 exceptions are:
+- Updating the `shape` config option will not automatically update the `height` & `width` config options as it does during instantiation.
+- Updating the `shape` to `mobile` will not automatically set the target device to mobile as it does during instantiation.
 ---

 ### Contribute